patrickm663/patrickm663/README.md

 As a consultant, my focus is on applying machine learning to actuarial problems across the end-to-end pipeline.

-I like working with Cloud services and aim to start sitting AWS certification exams this 2023.
+I like working with Cloud services, and recently passed the AWS Cloud Practitioner exam.
+I am studying towards the Solutions Architect exam.

 On the actuarial side, I am sitting my Fellowship exams through ASSA.